firewalld.conf — firewalld configuration file

 system.
 The default setting is

-iptables(default).
-This applies to almost everything with the exception of direct and passthrough rules which always use the traditional iptables, ip6tables, and ebtables backends.
+iptables.
+This applies to all firewalld primitives.
+The only exception is direct and passthrough rules which always use the traditional iptables, ip6tables, and ebtables backends.

 firewall-applet(1), firewalld(1), firewall-cmd(1), firewall-config(1), firewalld.conf(5), firewalld.direct(5), firewalld.dbus(5), firewalld.icmptype(5), firewalld.lockdown-whitelist(5), firewall-offline-cmd(1), firewalld.richlanguage(5), firewalld.service(5), firewalld.zone(5), firewalld.zones(5), firewalld.ipset(5), firewalld.helper(5)